Stephman1/ai-diy/FrenchPracticeExtension/README.md

 I copied and pasted the relevant code given by ChatGPT into four files on my local computer named `popup.html`, `popup.js`, `manifest.json` and `styles.css`.
 You can use a standard text editor like Notepad (pre-installed on Windows) or TextEdit (pre-installed on Mac) and save the file as `popup.html` or `popup.js`.
 You do not need any other application to create HTML and JavaScript files.

+## Do I have to use Chrome?

+I use the Chrome browser for accessing the web.
+Please tell ChatGPT if you want to build the extension for another browser that you use.

+## Do I have to use ChatGPT as my Generative AI assistant?

+Not necessarily, I am thinking of using Gemini for other episodes of AI DIY.

 ## URLs used in the episode

 Connect to Le Monde News through a [RSS feed](https://www.lemonde.fr/actualite-medias/article/2019/08/12/les-flux-rss-du-monde-fr_5498778_3236.html): https://api.rss2json.com/v1/api.json?rss_url=https://www.lemonde.fr/rss/une.xml

 Connect to a YouTube playlist: https://www.youtube.com/playlist?list=PLmK-vbXTxuypeIF5rXp_MlI9SkXcNQacV